hamzehkhazaei/Azure_Lab/README.md

 ## Next step

-No you can head over to the Project 1 repository to start working on your project here: [https://github.com/hamzehkhazaei/EECS4222_Project_1](https://github.com/hamzehkhazaei/EECS4222_Project_1).
+No you can head over to the Project 1 repository to start working on your project: [https://github.com/hamzehkhazaei/EECS4222_Project_1](https://github.com/hamzehkhazaei/EECS4222_Project_1).